Are you ready to earn your online nursing degree?

 Steps to Becoming an EKG Technician

-EKG technicians come to the profession directly from high school, with on-the-job medical experience or training programs offered through community colleges and vocational schools.
-EKG training programs take as quick as 3-6 months or up to two years.
+EKG technicians enter the profession directly from high school, with on-the-job medical experience or training programs offered through community colleges and vocational schools.
+EKG training programs typically last for 3-6 months.
 Some employers may prefer candidates that complete an EKG training program.
-The steps below outline this career path.

 A high school education serves as the first step to a career as an EKG technician.
 Employers require applicants to hold either a high school diploma or its equivalent.
 High school students who want to become EKG techs should take anatomy, physiology, physics, and math courses.